spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handling-data-with-publish-and-synchronization.md

 ## 4. Publishers

-For P&S to work, the publishers need to catch the events and run the appropriate code.
+For P&S to work, the publishers need to catch the publish events and run the appropriate code to prepare the data for synchronization.

 1. Create a writer plugin that handles the creation and changes of the `spy_hello_world_message` entity.